Sujal2308/OOPs/src/README.txt

 //📍 Note that two identical classNames are not allowed in same package
 //🤩 The abstract class can have static void main method no problem
+//☠️😭 Illegal Method Combination is abstract :
+- static + abstract
+- final + abstract (we know abstract method is overriden if it is final then no chance)

+// Features of OOPs:
+1) Data Hiding :
+- Hiding the critical and private data that ensures security and data privacy
+- It is achieved via "private" Keyword (private int salary;)
+- Generally we use getter and setter method to get private value and set or modify the private fields.
+These methods are public.
+- Under these methods we perform some sort of validation (if validation is true then expose the fields via getter method) otherwise return some error message

+2) Abstraction :
+- It simply means hiding the internal implementation and just highlight/expose the services offered.
+- An authorised bank customer get the access of number of services like Checking the balance() , withdraw() , deposit() , creditScore(),etc but he will never know how these services are implemented behind the scenes
+- Ex: ATM machine
+- It is implemented via gui interface , apis

+Benfits:
+1) Security (IMP)
+2) Enhancements : without affecting end users we can perform any changes internally
+3) Maintainability

+3) Encapsulation :
+- It's a grouping mechanism of related data members and corresponding behaviors/methods
+- Encapsulation = Data Hiding + Abstraction
+- Hiding data members behind methods is encapsulation
+Ex: Every java class is example of encapsulation
+`Ex: class Account{
+     private double balance;
+     private double creditScore
+     private double loanEligible
+     public double getBalance(){
+        // Validation req
+        return balance`
+     }
+     public double setBalance(double amount){
+            // validation req
+            this.balance = amount
+     }
+}